TylerNP/CS365-Movie-Database/ExampleFlows.md

 ### To Implement later

-#### GET A MOVIE TO WATCH TODAY
-Rakesh had a long day and wants to watch a movie.
-He is too tired to think of a movie.
-He makes a GET request to `/users/{id}/watch` which returns a movie that he has not already watched, but has shown intrest in from past recomendations.
+Jake is a a new user who wants to get a list of movies to look through.
+He is a new user, so He will call